Selections from the Paramount Picture "Just for You": Reception

 The Billboard review of "Zing" was enthusiastic.
 "Bing Crosby and Jane Wyman team up for a sock waxing of this cute novelty ditty from their flick Just for You.
 Bing sounds more relaxed than he has in a long time and the thrush carries her part in fine fashion.
 The Jud Conlon Rhythmaires help out spiritedly.
 Side should get a lot of plays and spins due to impact of movie."

 “Zing a Little Zong” was nominated for the Best Original Song of 1952 at the 25th Academy Awards.
 It was performed at the televised ceremony by Peggy Lee and Johnny Mercer.
 It lost to "High Noon".

 LP releases

-The songs were featured on a 10” vinyl LP numbered DL 5417 and in a 4-disc 45rpm box set numbered 9-350.
+The songs were featured on a 10-inch vinyl LP numbered DL 5417 and in a 4-disc 45 rpm box set numbered 9-350.